 Prompt Corrective Action - The Basel III Capital Rules incorporate new requirements into the prompt correction action framework, described above.
-The Federal Deposit Insurance Act ("FDIA") requires that federal banking agencies take "prompt corrective action" against depository institutions that do not meet minimum capital requirements and includes the following five capital tiers: "well-capitalized," "adequately capitalized," "undercapitalized," "significantly undercapitalized."
+The Federal Deposit Insurance Act ("FDIA") requires that federal banking agencies take "prompt corrective action" against depository institutions that do not meet minimum capital requirements and includes the following five capital tiers: "well-capitalized," "adequately capitalized," "undercapitalized," "significantly undercapitalized" and "critically undercapitalized."
 A depository institution's capital tier will depend upon how its capital levels compare with various relevant capital measures and certain other factors, as established by regulation.

-A depository institution is deemed to be (i) "well-capitalized" if the institution has a total risk-based capital ratio of 10% or greater, a Tier 1 risk-based capital ratio of 8% or greater, a leverage ratio of 5% or greater, a common equity Tier 1 ratio of 6.5% or greater and is not subject to any regulatory order agreement or written directive to meet and maintain a specific capital level for any capital measure; (ii) "adequately capitalized" if the institution has a total risk-based capital ratio of 8% or greater, a Tier 1 risk-based capital ratio of 6% or greater, a leverage ratio of 4% or greater, a common equity Tier 1 ratio of 4.5% or greater and does not meet the definition of "well capitalized"; (iii) "undercapitalized" if the institution has a total risk-based capital ratio of less than 8%, a Tier 1 risk-based capital ratio of less than 6%, a leverage ratio of less than 4% or a common equity Tier 1 ratio of less than 4.5%; (iv) "significantly undercapitalized" if the institution has a total risk-based capital ratio of less than 6%, a Tier 1 risk-based capital ratio of less than 3%; and (v) "critically undercapitalized" if the institution has a ratio of tangible equity (as defined in the regulations) to total assets that is equal to or less than 2%.
+A depository institution is deemed to be (i) "well-capitalized" if the institution has a total risk-based capital ratio of 10% or greater, a Tier 1 risk-based capital ratio of 8% or greater, a leverage ratio of 5% or greater, a common equity Tier 1 ratio of 6.5% or greater and is not subject to any regulatory order agreement or written directive to meet and maintain a specific capital level for any capital measure; (ii) "adequately capitalized" if the institution has a total risk-based capital ratio of 8% or greater, a Tier 1 risk-based capital ratio of 6% or greater, a leverage ratio of 4% or greater, a common equity Tier 1 ratio of 4.5% or greater and does not meet the definition of "well capitalized"; (iii) "undercapitalized" if the institution has a total risk-based capital ratio that is less than 8%, a Tier 1 risk-based capital ratio of less than 4.5%; (iv) "significantly undercapitalized" if the institution has a total risk-based capital ratio of less than 3%; and (v) "critically undercapitalized" if the institution has a ratio of less than 4%, a leverage ratio of less than 3% or a common equity Tier 1 ratio of less than 2%.
 An institution may be deemed to be in a capital category that is lower than indicated by its capital ratios if it is determined to be in an unsafe or unsound condition or if it receives an unsatisfactory examination rating with respect to certain matters.
 A bank's capital category is determined solely for the purpose of applying prompt corrective action regulations, and the capital category may not constitute an accurate representation of the bank's overall financial condition or prospects for other purposes.